open-telemetry/opentelemetry-go/README.md

-to build your own instrumentation for your application directly you will need to use the [go.opentelemetry.io/otel/api](https://pkg.go.dev/go.opentelemetry.io/otel/api) pacakge.
+to build your own instrumentation for your application directly you will need to use the [go.opentelemetry.io/otel/api](https://pkg.go.dev/go.opentelemetry.io/otel/api) package.
 The included [examples](./example/) are a good way to see some practical uses of this process.

 ### Export